 It can cost both the plaintiff and defendant hundreds of thousands of dollars, and many years in court, to resolve a defamation action.

-In Esther Rockett’s case, which was described as a ‘comprehensive victory against a Goliath organisation by a woman who refused to be bullied’, she was defended by O’Brien Criminal and Civil Solicitors very own Senior Lawyer Stewart O’Connell.
+Take Esther Rockett’s case, described as a ‘comprehensive victory against a Goliath organisation by a woman who refused to be bullied’.
+In this she was defended by O’Brien Criminal and Civil Solicitors very own Senior Lawyer Stewart O’Connell.

-Esther was a health care activist who was targeted by Serge Benhayon.
+Esther was a health care activist that Serge Benhayon targeted.
 Benhayon claimed that the blogger “incited acts of violence” against devotees of his Universal Medicine business.
 The UM leader sued Ms. Rockett for defamation.
-However, Senior Lawyer Stewart O’Connell proved on her behalf to the Supreme Court NSW jury that UM was a “socially harmful, dangerous [and] exploitative cult” that “preys on cancer patients”.
+However, Senior Lawyer Stewart O’Connell proved to the Supreme Court NSW jury that UM was a “socially harmful, dangerous [and] exploitative cult” that “preys on cancer patients”.

 The take away from this: it is imperative to not make damaging allegations against another person unless there is irrefutable ability to prove that such allegations are true.
 A defamation suit can prove to be damaging to the reputation of both parties, costly and time consuming.